eenov8/SpringCloud/README.md

 # SpringCloud
 Cloud application using Spring Cloud and Netflix OSS.

+End Goal: Intent is to create a scalable distributed architecture powered by the micro services framework provided by the Spring.
+At the end, deliverable will be a b2b commerce portal running over MongoDB as the database.

 Major components are -

 1. Eureka Server that will be running on 8761 port.